 (Images courtesy of Tom Heckhaus)

 There is no doubt that the the “A” series were intended as low cost, entry level cameras.
 However, the build quality remained the same as the more expensive models and even some of their advanced features were made available in various mixes.
 The savings were in the specs.

 The Pigeonflex, Yashima Flex and Yashica Flex B were sequential releases with minor upgrades.
 Even by the standards of the time, their feature sets were basic.
 After Yashima released the more advanced Yashica Flex S with selenium cell exposure meter (a Japanese first) Yashica Flex S with Bay 1 mounts and auto stop film winding and film counter (new to Yashima but not Japanese TLRs) and later on, the unmetered Yashicaflex C, Yashima continued development of the original cameras as its budget line.
-The most basic Yashicaflex A-I was no more than a Yashica Flex B with shutter and lens change.
+The most basic Yashicaflex A-I was little more than a Yashica Flex B with shutter and lens change.
 Later, with a minor shutter upgrade, it eventually became the long running Yashica A. However, in budget guise, these cameras lost the self-timer, the speeds were reduced from 1-1/300 to 1/10-1/200 and initially, the button release was replaced by cable release.
 The new Yashimar lenses were also found on budget models only.
 The evidence is that the Yashica Flex B continued on for a while longer as a more upmarket camera and later in 1955, the Yashicaflex S was joined by its unmetered companion, the Yashicaflex C.